Before making any decisions, you should complete our income and expenditure form.

 Worried about keeping up with repayments on your mortgage?
 You can download free copies of the following guides for information, tips and advice:

-- Money Advice Service’s ‘Problems paying your mortgage’ guide in – English or Welsh
+- Money Advice Service’s ‘Problems paying your mortgage’ is available in English and Welsh

 - National Homelessness Advice Service’s ‘Are you worried about paying your mortgage?’ guide.

 The following websites also provide free independent information and advice on housing and debt management: